dlior/project-extension/README.md

-### project-extension
+### Final Project

 ## Chrome Extension for Midaat Organization

-The purpuse of this project is to support Midaat volunteers with a system which allows them to respond to fakenews and anti-science tweets.
-Also, handle volunteers and to create and share Q&A.
+The purpuse of this project is to equip Midaat volunteers with a system that allows them to respond to fakenews and anti-science posts on social media platforms (twitter), create and maintain a knowledge base they can use, and to share Q&A regarding public health topics (mostly about covid-19 and vaccines).

 The project was carried out as part of the final project of our studies at the Technion. <br>
 Design Project 1, Information Systems - 094396<br>